-I’m 27 years old, and have been working on a computer for 8 hours a day since…well, forever.
-It was always a passion of mine, back to when I was a teenager and working in a computer shop, and designing websites in my spare time.
+I’m 27 years old, and I have been working on a computer for 8 hours a day since…well, forever.
+It was always a passion of mine, leading back to when I was a teenager and working in a computer shop and designing websites in my spare time.
 This means that I spend significant time sitting down at a desk, with (admittedly) mediocre posture, not moving.

-This meant getting a standing desk that would allow me to alternative between standing and sitting while working on my various businesses from my apartment.
+This meant getting a standing desk that would allow me to alternate between standing and sitting while working on my various businesses from my apartment.

-Now, if I was living in the United States, I’d likely just pop my head into a store like IKEA, Costco, Walmart, placed an order for one I liked, and it’d be delivered straight to my front door within 24-72 hours.
+Now, if I was living in the United States, I’d likely just pop my head into a store like IKEA, Costco, or Walmart and place an order for one I liked, and it’d be delivered straight to my front door within 24-72 hours.
 Or, if I was feeling adventurous, I could have just ordered one sight-unseen from Amazon and never had to leave the comfort of my home to do so…

 Instead, in Ukraine, it involved many, many more steps.

 First, I had to find out if standing desks even existed here, on any level.
 The answer was yes, but not very many.
-One small, private company, and a few of the box stores, but none of them were particularly good quality.
+One small, private company and a few of the box stores had them, but none of them were particularly good quality.

 We found one that had some reviews.
 So I placed the order.
 I waited for three days and heard nothing.